 Tipsy Marbled Gugelhupf

-More gluten-free goodness from Blackbird Bakery and Tito’s Handmade Vodka!
+More gluten-free goodness with Tito's Texas Cake Blend and Tito’s Handmade Vodka!
 Nothing is more gorgeous than a scalloped bundt cake during the holidays, and many of the traditional German bundt cakes you see are loaded with spirits!
 The alcohol bakes off in the oven, but the sugar in the cakes absorbs all the liquid, leaving you with a sinfully moist treat.

 4 eggs, yolks separated